 In fact, commonly, the symptoms associated with mental illness can directly impair a patient’s ability to participate in treatment interventions.
 If the illness remains untreated, a patient is practically doomed to fail.
 As in the previous paragraph, depression can undermine rehab.
 But, so can something like attention deficit hyperactivity disorder, which can prevent a patient from sitting quietly in group activities and focusing on what is being said.
 That renders support group meetings and group therapy valueless.
 A patient with severe anxiety may find their mind regularly racing with thoughts of failure and disaster, making them think the entire undertaking is hopeless.

 Rehab success depends upon patient engagement and retention.
 Mental illness challenges both.
 The stress of the symptoms associated with a mental condition can make engaging to the degree needed an unfeasible undertaking.
 Whereas, other symptoms can make continuing with treatment unbearable or make patients believe they are doomed to disappoint.

 These challenges highlight the importance of a dual diagnosis program that can successfully diagnose multiple conditions and treat them.
-If you have questions about how this is accomplished or you want to relate to some great dual diagnosis rehabs, call 800 774 5796.
+If you have questions about how this is accomplished or you want to relate to some great dual diagnosis rehabs, call 800 774 5796(Who Answers?).
 The sooner you get started, the sooner your recovery begins.